 The coverage requirements for the survey are specified in the project letter instructions.
 Check the data to make sure the requirements were met.
-If they were not, be sure to make a note in the DR about what kind of coverage was achieved and why letter instructions could not be followed.
+The BASE surface depth ranges and resolutions are helpful for this task.
+If requirements were not met, be sure to make a note in the DR about what kind of coverage was achieved and why letter instructions could not be followed.

-The accuracy standards are as stated in the Specifications and Deliverable, unless otherwise noted in the project letter instructions.
+The accuracy standards are as stated in the Specifications and Deliverables, unless otherwise noted in the project letter instructions.
 Be sure the data meets standards and discuss any problems in the DR.